heonjang/LightControlSystem/October 8th - Light Intensity II.md

 ![image](https://user-images.githubusercontent.com/55333859/194732442-00fbd7e8-c797-4137-8e7d-c01b31bc6764.png)

-The datasheet of the RGB LEDs
+The datasheet of the both the RGB and UV LEDs, provide graphs of luminous intensity versus angle from the LED.
+In both the apex angle, the angle where luminous intensity is 50% is 60 degrees.
+These plots are provided below.

 ![image](https://user-images.githubusercontent.com/55333859/194732379-a41d7f7c-9434-43a0-a963-6f38e6b423af.png)

 ![image](https://user-images.githubusercontent.com/55333859/194732904-75807c24-6e40-408b-958c-d50f1a10466f.png)